The Pros and Cons of Short-Term Business Loans

 Since the application process is much more lenient than alternatives, most short-term business loans have comparatively high interest rates.
 When compared to loans that are more exclusive or have longer terms, you’ll usually end up paying significantly more in exchange for the same loan amount.

-Pro: The Application Process is Simple
+Pro: The Loan Application Process is Simple

-Con: You’ll Have to Make Frequent Payments
+Con: Frequent Payments Are Required

 Pro: Easy to Qualify for